Maitai River: Geography

-Being the largest river in the Nelson region, the Maitai river is stretches a long distance of 11 kilometers, flowing into the Tasman sea from the Bryant Range.
+Being the largest river in the Nelson region, the Maitai river is stretches a long distance of 11 kilometres, flowing into the Tasman sea from the Bryant Range.
 The Maitai river also includes smaller rivers which are tributaries to the main westward flow of the river.
 These tributaries are considered part of the river; the two mains ones are the Mineral Belt and Roding.
 Because of the inland nature of the river, once it extends past the urbanised area of the city and more into the east, the river is surrounded by a vast amount of forest and rock-face, where water is channeled into the river.
 Further upstream, the river meets the Maitai Dam and Reservoir, which is the furthest upstream man-made feature on the river.
-A layer of thick rock prevents the river from joining with the neighboring rivers and waters on its eastern side.
+A layer of thick rock prevents the river from joining with the neighbouring rivers and waters on its eastern side.

 The river starts at the Headwaters, where it flows down to the Lowland Hill Country, which is the largest section of the Maitai river, consisting mostly of forest.
 From there it flows further northwest towards the ocean, as it becomes the Lowland Flats and Allulvai Terraces, which is also mostly forest, but sitting atop flat lands.
 It then reaches the Coastal Flats, where it meets the ocean, and is the last of the forest land that surrounds the river before it meets the city.
 The river's mouth opens into the Tasman Sea at Nelson Haven, where the estuary is surrounded by some urbanised areas.